We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 This is a condition of the eyes, where vision can be reduced when the eyes are tired.
 It is the same way leg muscles tighten if you walk too much.
 It is your body's way of telling your brain (so you!) that you need to rest.

-Separately, we have observed that children with CVI can tire extremely quickly when undertaking certain tasks that require a lot of visual processing.
+Separately, we have observed that people with CVI can tire extremely quickly when undertaking certain tasks that require a lot of visual processing.
 Just moving from one class to another at school might be all it takes.
-Sometimes a child can tire in minutes, even seconds.
-As they tire, their visual processing capacity can rapidly and markedly diminish, in severe cases leaving the child functionally blind.
+Sometimes a person can tire in minutes, even seconds.
+As they tire, their visual processing capacity can rapidly and markedly diminish, in severe cases leaving the person functionally blind.
 This is not just visual fatigue, but is something we believe needs more research and understanding.

 Visual stress is where, what you are looking at, often if there is a lot of detail, becomes unclear, is sometimes described as fuzzy.
 It has been associated with dyslexia because looking at lots of words on a page can create visual stress, even though the eyes are working typically, but when there is less detail to process, visual information is seen clearly.
 Whilst visual stress is a visual processing difficulty, it is not considered a cerebral visual impairment.